-This article provides a table with the up-to-date cost of a fishing licenses in all US states and links allowing you to purchase a license online in each state.
+This article provides a table with the up-to-date cost of a fishing licenses in all US states and links allowing you to purchase a license online in all 50 states.

 (There is no single national fishing license as recreational fishing in waterways is regulated by the states).